 Find Out What Makes You Overspend

 Emotional triggers.
-Does shopping follow conflict, stress, or boredom?
-Many people spend when they want a quick mood boost.
+Does shopping occur after conflict, stress or boredom?
+There are many that spend when they want a quick lift.

 Try tracking everything you spend for one week.
 Don’t judge anything.
 Simply observe.
 This gives a clear picture of both habits and emotions involved.
 Later, create a budget plan tailored to your real behavior, not just what you think it should be.
 To stop spending money on unnecessary things, you need to identify the habits and situations that lead to those purchases.